talwrii/symbolboard/README.md

 to one's fingers.
 One way to do this, is to add another modifier key (like shift) and use this for symbol characters.

+# Quickstart

+1. Prepare a command to reset your keyboard (setxkbmap us) :)
+1. xmodmap symbols.xmodmap
+1. Add this to your xprofile file or similar

 # Features (Caveats avoided)

 Motions and other keys (home, end, baskspace, enter) are similar to bash / emacs